Little Social

 Is Little Social good for a special occasion?

 Yes, with the right expectations.
-The copper, dark wood, and duck egg blue dining room reads as smart and considered without tipping into formal territory, which suits celebrations where the focus is on good food and conversation rather than ceremony.
+The copper, dark wood, duck egg blue dining room reads as smart and considered without tipping into formal territory, which suits celebrations where the focus is on good food and conversation rather than ceremony.
 For a milestone dinner where prestige of the room carries weight, The Ledbury or CORE by Clare Smyth would be the stronger choice.

 Does Little Social handle dietary restrictions?